Implementing Parser and PSI

 TokenSet.WHITE_SPACE by default.
 The token set returned from

 ParserDefinition.getCommentTokens() is also used to search for TODO items.

 To better understand the process of building a PSI tree for a simple expression, you can refer to the following diagram:

 In general, there is no single right way to implement a PSI for a custom language, and the plugin author can choose the PSI structure and set of methods that are the most convenient for the code which uses the PSI (error analysis, refactorings, and so on).
-However, one base interface needs to be used by a custom language PSI implementation to support features like rename and find usages.
+However, one base interface needs to be used by a custom language PSI implementation to support features like Rename Refactoring and Find Usages.
 Every element which can be renamed or referenced (a class definition, a method definition and so on) needs to implement the